getpatchwork/patchwork/docs/contributing.md

 ## Testing

-patchwork includes a [tox][ref-tox] script to automate testing.
+Patchwork includes a [tox][ref-tox] script to automate testing.
 This requires a functional database and some Python requirements like `tox`.
 Please refer to the [development guide][doc-development] for information on how to configure these.

-Assuming these requirements are met, actually testing patchwork is quite easy to do.
+Assuming these requirements are met, actually testing Patchwork is quite easy to do.
 To start, you can show the default targets like so:

     $ tox --list